Returning to archery – Phase 2 Restricted Shooting guidance published

 - Phase 1 – Outdoor only.
 Family units or individual shooting.
 Social distancing of 2m maintained between anyone not in the same household.
 No social activities, “turn up, shoot, go home”, minimise contact with others.
 Coaching 1:5 allowed while maintaining social distancing.

 - Phase 2 – Indoor and outdoor shooting.
 Shooting in two details or family households (outdoor only).
+Single details indoors preferred (dependent on space available).
 Limited numbers with appropriate social distancing between archers.
 Limited contact outside of shooting.
 Coaching 1: 5.
 Some competitions allowed but limited to social distancing.

 - Phase 3 – Full training and competition.
 Indoor and outdoor shooting.
 Social activities permitted – Further details to follow.